Ianfeather/ianfeather.co.uk/blog/source/_posts/2014-05-07-a-maintainable-style-guide.markdown

 ### Other Apps

 Non-ruby apps don't have the luxury of including Rizzo as a Gem (though we may look into using it with other package managers).
-For now, we host Rizzo as a service and expose http endpoints to return the templates.
+For now, we host Rizzo as a service and expose HTTP endpoints to return the templates.
 For example, hitting [http://rizzo.lonelyplanet.com/global-body-header](http://rizzo.lonelyplanet.com/global-body-header) will return the html for part of our header.

 This adds an extra layer of complexity for these applications as they then have to implement a caching layer for Rizzo components.
 We cache these templates when the application boots.
 It's not perfect but given our primary stack is Rails it's not something we have spent too much time on yet.